CR-Issmer/CR-Issmer/README.md

 ## 🎯 About Me

-* Aspiring Data Analyst based in Costa Rica 🇨🇷
+* Junior Data Analyst based in Costa Rica 🇨🇷
 * Bachelor's degree in Systems Engineering
-* Strong foundation in SQL and databases
+* Experience working with data using SQL (validation, quality, relational design)
-* Focused on building real-world data analysis projects
+* Worked with large datasets in professional environments
-* Currently learning: Excel, Power BI, and Data Visualization
+* Built projects simulating real-world data scenarios
-* Goal: Land my first Data Analyst role (remote preferred)
+* Currently improving skills in Excel and Power BI

 ---